-Outlook Performance Issues When There Are Too Many Items or Folders in Cached Mode .OST or .PST File
+Outlook Performance Issues When There are too Many Items or Folders in Cached Mode

 Outlook provides an option to archive mail items based on a specific date.
 All mail items sent or received before the selected date are archived in a local PST file from your default OST file.
 This helps reduce the number of mail items and folders from the mailbox and OST file.

 You may either manually archive the items or enable the auto-archive feature.
-The steps are as follows:
+The steps to manually archive items in Outlook are as follows:

 • Click Archive this folder and all subfolders and select the folder you want to archive.